mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

 An obvious problem occurs if we have to specify many parameters.
-Whenever we need the ``IsEquivalence`` type, or its ``isEquivalence`` constructor, we also need to specify four parameters
+Whenever we need the it ``isEquivalence`` constructor, we also need to specify three proofs.
-(excluding the hidden parameter ``M``), namely the relation, along with the three axioms.
-This makes the code hard to read, and even worse, we might get the ordering of parameters wrong.
+Three is perhaps not that bad, but for structures with many more properties, we might get the ordering of arguments wrong.
-In the above example, we only have three axioms, but in general, the number of axioms that we may want to work with simultaneously can become very, very large.

-Finally, and perhaps this is the strongest shortcoming of all, showing already in this very simple example: using ``IsEquivalence`` in theorems that require equivalence relations does not lead to further abstraction and simplification of our code.
+The same issue occurs when we want to use ``IsEquivalence`` as a premise of a theorem.
 For example:

 .. code-block:: haskell